Increase Website Conversions: Simple Site Edits for Manufacturers

 Before you shoot down this idea, reasoning that chatbots are impersonal and don’t align with your brand, consider how this could accelerate your sales and marketing.
 Depending on how you build your chatbot, you have the potential to streamline lead qualification, lead nurturing and meeting scheduling.
 Aren’t these the same reasons we leverage other tools like email marketing?

 Be available to your customers where and when they are looking for your services.
 Test a chatbot or a live chat feature and measure how it affects conversions.

-Hopefully the tips above will help improve website conversions.
+Hopefully the tips above will help increase website conversions.
 Have more questions about your website content, design or user experience?
 Reach out to us directly.